J. T. Chargois

-Jon Thomas Chargois (/ʃɑːrˈgwɑː/ shar-GWAH-'; born December 3, 1990) is an American professional baseball pitcher who is a free agent.
+Jon Thomas Chargois (/ʃɑːrˈgwɑː/ SHA-gwah; born December 3, 1990) is an American professional baseball pitcher who is a free agent.
 He has previously played in Major League Baseball (MLB) for the Minnesota Twins, Los Angeles Dodgers, Seattle Mariners, Tampa Bay Rays, and Miami Marlins, and in Nippon Professional Baseball (NPB) for the Tohoku Rakuten Golden Eagles.

 Career

 Amateur career

 Chargois attended Sulphur High School in Sulphur, Louisiana.
 He was named to the All-State team in 2009, his senior year, after batting .393 with 12 home runs and pitching with a 1.02 earned run average (ERA).
 He then enrolled at Rice University to play college baseball for the Rice Owls baseball team as a first baseman and pitcher.
 In 2010, Chargois played collegiate summer baseball with the Fairbanks Goldpanners in the Alaska Baseball League and played in the Midnight Sun Game.
 He changed summer leagues in 2011, serving as the closer for the Brewster Whitecaps of the Cape Cod Baseball League, being named a league all-star.
 In 2012, his junior year, he had a 4–1 win–loss record with a 2.15 earned run average (ERA) in 37 2/3 relief innings pitched along with batting .323 in 51 games, being named to the first-team All-Conference USA.